blacksenator/fbcallrouter/README.md

 For an incoming call a cascaded check takes place:

-* First, it is checked, whether the number is **already known** in one or more of your telephone books (`'whitelist'`).
-Even known spam numbers (`'blacklist'`) are not analyzed any further.
+* First, it is checked, whether the number is **already known** in one or more of your telephone books (`'whitelist'`) and (`'blacklist'`).
+Known telephone numbers are of course not analyzed further.

-* If not, than it is checked if it is a **foreign number**.
+* If not known, than it is checked if it is a **foreign number**.
 If you have set (`'blockForeign'`) the number will be transferred to the corresponding phonebook (`'blacklist'`) for future rejections.

-* Than it is checked if a domestic number has a **valid area code** (ONB*) or celluar code**.
+* Than it is checked if a domestic number has a [**valid area code** ONB](#onb) or [cellular code](#rnb).
 Quite often spammers using fake area codes.
-If so, the number will be transferred to the corresponding phonebook (`'blacklist'`) for future rejections.
+If so, the number will be transferred to the blacklist for future rejections.

 * After that it is checked if the **subscribers number is valid** (starting with a zero -> only applies to landline numbers).
-If so, the number will be transferred to the corresponding phonebook (`'blacklist'`) for future rejections.
+If so, the number will be transferred to the blacklist.

-* If all this passed, it is checked at various scoring sites (currently three: [tellows](https://www.tellows.de/), [werruft](https://www.werruft.info) and [cleverdialer](https://www.cleverdialer.de)) if this number has received a **bad online rating**.
-If so, the number will be transferred to the corresponding phonebook (spam) for future rejections.
+* If all this passed, it is checked at various scoring sites (currently three: [werruft](https://www.werruft.info), [cleverdialer](https://www.cleverdialer.de)) and [tellows](https://www.tellows.de/), if this number has received a **bad online rating**.
+If so, the number will be transferred to the blacklist.

-* Finally, of course, there is the possibility that the caller is known in a positive sense and can be identified via a public telephone book (e.g. [Das Örtliche](https://www.dasoertliche.de/rueckwaertssuche/)).
-Then he/she/it is optionally entered in a dedicated phone book (`'newlist'`) with the determined name.
+* Finally, of course, there is the possibility that the caller is known in a positive sense and can be identified via a public telephone book ([Das Örtliche](https://www.dasoertliche.de/rueckwaertssuche/)).
+Then he/she/it is optionally entered in a dedicated phonebook (`'newlist'`) with the determined name.

-The configuration file (default `config.php`) offers various customization options.
-For example: Adapted to the tellows rating model a bad score is determined as six to nine and needs at least more than three comments.
-The second parameter is for quality purposes: not a single opinion should block a service provider whose call you might expect.
-You can adapt the values in the configuration file. **But be carefull!
-If you choose score values equal or smaler then five (5), than numbers with impeccable reputation where written to your rejection list!**
-Because the rating websites use different scales, they are normalized to the tellows scale.
-For example: if we have a rating with five stars, than the `score = -2 * round (stars * 2) / 2 + 11`.

-If you set `'log'` in your configuration and the `'logPath'` is valid, the essential process steps for verification are written to the log file `callrouter_logging.txt`.
-If `'logPath'` is empty the programm directory is default.

-*ONB = OrtsNetzBereiche (Vorwahlbereiche/Vorwahlen).
-The list used is from the [BNetzA](https://www.bundesnetzagentur.de/DE/Fachthemen/Telekommunikation/Nummerierung/ONRufnr/ON_Einteilung_ONB/ON_ONB_ONKz_ONBGrenzen_node.html) and should be valid for a limited period of time.
-If you want to update them, then download the offered **CSV file** [Vorwahlverzeichnis](https://www.bundesnetzagentur.de/SharedDocs/Downloads/DE/Sachgebiete/Telekommunikation/Unternehmen_Institutionen/Nummerierung/Rufnummern/ONRufnr/Vorwahlverzeichnis_ONB.zip.zip?__blob=publicationFile&v=298).
-Unpack the archive and save the file as `ONB.csv` in the `./assets` directory.

-** The BNetzA do not provide a list for download with celluar codes [(RNB)](https://www.bundesnetzagentur.de/DE/Fachthemen/Telekommunikation/Nummerierung/MobileDienste/zugeteilte%20RNB/MobileDiensteBelegteRNB_Basepage.html?nn=397488#download=1).
-The currently used ones were transferred to the `./assets` directory as `$cellular Numbers` in `cellular.csv`.

 ## Requirements